vinyldns/vinyldns/modules/docs/src/main/tut/operator/config-api.md

   # true if you want to enable manual review for non-fatal errors
   manual-batch-review-enabled = true

+  # types of unowned records that users can access in shared zones
+  shared-approved-types = ["A", "AAAA", "CNAME", "PTR", "TXT"]

+  # FQDNs / IPs that cannot be modified via VinylDNS
+  # regex-list: list of regular expressions matching any FQDN that are not allowed to be modified by this VinylDNS instance
+  # ip-list: list of IP addresses that cannot be modified by this VinylDNS instance
+  high-value-domains = {
+      regex-list = [
+        "high-value-domain.*"
+      ip-list = [
+        "192.0.2.252",
+        "192.0.2.253",
+        "fd69:27cc:fe91:0:0:0:0:ffff",
+        "fd69:27cc:fe91:0:0:0:ffff:0"
+      ]
+  }

+  # Zone Connection Data
+  backends = [
+      {
+        id = "test-backend-id"
+        zone-connection {
+          name = "vinyldns."
+          key-name = "vinyldns."
+          key = "nzisn+4G2ldMn0q1CV3vsg=="
+          primary-server = "127.0.0.1:19001"
+        }
+        transfer-connection {
+          name = "vinyldns."
+          key-name = "vinyldns."
+          key = "nzisn+4G2ldMn0q1CV3vsg=="
+          primary-server = "127.0.0.1:19001"
+        }
+      }
+  ]

 }

 # Akka settings, these should not need to be modified unless you know akka http really well.